FRequently Asked Questions

 Our school does not have traditional grade levels.
 However, ages will range from 4-9 years old in the 2019-20 school year.
 We will continue to add children each year, as our learners mature.
 By 2024, we will serve learners through traditional 8th grade.
 For more information about mixed-age classrooms click here.

 What is the Learner-teacher ratio?

-Our class of up 15 students has two certified teachers, with adjunct members providing enrichment such as yoga and art.
+Our class of up 15 learners has two certified teachers, with adjunct members providing enrichment such as yoga, art and music.

 What’s for lunch?

 Students bring packed lunches from home, which can be refrigerated through the morning if necessary.
 Additionally, families sign up to provide daily snacks.

 Yes, after-school care is available until 6:00pm for an additional fee.